-First and foremost, psychiatrists are mental health professionals.
-Psychiatry is the medical specialty devoted to the diagnosis, prevention, and treatment of mental disorders.
+Psychiatrists are mental health professionals and medical doctors (MDs) specializing in mental health.
+Psychiatry is the medical specialty devoted to diagnosing, preventing, and treating mental health disorders.

 How Do I Become A Psychiatrist?

-- Boards: In the United States, there is the American Board of Psychiatry and Neurology, and becoming board certified is a way to show your patients your expertise, as well as increase employment opportunities.
-Board certification is valid for ten years, and you must maintain good standing and in active practice.
-Also, you must take continuing education courses to stay current on the best practices for your patients.
+In the United States, the American Board of Psychiatry and Neurology works with some psychiatrists and neurologists.
+Becoming certified through this board is a way to show your patients your expertise and increase employment opportunities.
+To remain on the board, you may be required to take continued education courses or participate in training to stay current on the best practices for your patients.

 How Much Do Psychiatrists Make?

 Salary may be a vital aspect of a career path for some, especially because becoming a psychiatrist requires extensive schooling and preparation.
 Psychiatrists are often paid higher than other mental health professionals due to being doctors.
 According to the Bureau of Labor Statistics, the mean hourly wage for a psychiatrist in 2023 is $120.08, and the mean annual wage is $249,760.